sibvic/mq4-templates/snippets/conditions/readme.md

 ## MinMarginCondition

-Min marging condition
+Min marging condition.

 ## FibCrossCondition

-Fibonacci cross condition
+Fibonacci cross condition.

+## NewObjectCondition

+Acts when new object appears with the specified id start.